alessiogandelli/tweets-to-topic-network/README.md

 nw.create_retweet_network() # this creates the retweet network nw.create_ttnetwork()   # this creates the temporal text network nw.create_retweet_ml()  # this creates the multilayer network
 ```

 # Input
 Th input is in [jsonl](https://jsonlines.org/) format, so one JSON per line representing or a user or a tweet depending on the file.
 You can find an example in [this](https://github.com/alessiogandelli/tweets-to-topic-network/blob/main/data/toy.json) file.
-This format is the one you can get querying the Twitter API.
+This format is the one you can get querying the Twitter API. make sure your input file is in this format.

 ## JSON tweets file
 The JSON tweets file contains information about all tweets involved in the conversation.
 Each tweet is represented as a JSON object with the following fields:

 - `author`: The ID of the tweet author.
-- `author_name`: The username of the tweet author.
 - `text`: The content of the tweet.
-- `created_At`: The timestamp when the tweet was created.
+- `created_at`: The timestamp when the tweet was created.
 - `lang`: The language of the tweet.
-- `reply_count`: The number of replies to the tweet.
-- `retweet_count`: The number of retweets of the tweet.
-- `like_count`: The number of likes on the tweet.
-- `quote_count`: The number of quotes of the tweet.
-- `impression_count`: The number of impressions (times the tweet was displayed) of the tweet.
 - `conversation_id`: The ID of the conversation the tweet belongs to (if available).
 - `referenced_type`: The type of the referenced tweet (if available).
 - `referenced_id`: The ID of the referenced tweet (if available).